 Islamophobia America Statistics

-A recent FBI report on annual hate crime reveals a sharp increase in the countrywide hate crimes’ number, in which the spikiest ones are the assaults against Muslims.
+The Islamophobia statistics in America are clear form a recent FBI report on annual hate crime.
+The report reveals a sharp increase in the countrywide hate crimes’ number, in which the spikiest ones are the assaults against Muslims.
 From 2014 to 2015, anti-Muslim hate crimes in America increased 67% in just one year, that is, from 154 incidents to 257.

 Examples of Islamophobia